Skip to Content

 How to issue a credential via the OID4VCI workflow

 To issue a credential via the OID4VCI workflow you must create a Credential offer.
-This offer specifies the Credential configurations that will be used to issue the credential, as well as additional request parameters to support the authentication workflow.
+This offer specifies the Credential configurations that will be used to issue the credential, as well as additional parameters to support the issuance workflow.

 Once the offer is created, it must be shared with the credential’s intended holder so that they can claim the credential.